Zequez/logseq-vault/pages/Living in the Gift.md

 			- Release of making sure you get a result for your investment
 		- Releasing control on the receiving side
 			- Release of staying independent
+		- Recognize readiness to what form of control are you ready to release.
 -
 -
 -